Sustainable ICT Educational program

 whatever the circumstances we try to give every one a chance.

 Bob is one such fellow.
-He was referred to us by one of the
+He was referred originally to us by a

-agencies and now attends of his own accord for around 12 months...
+local agency and attends of his own choosing, being around 12

-His schooling was undertaken at a school for children with special
+months...
+His schooling was undertaken at a school for children

-needs, there he was bullied to the extent of having bricks thrown
+with special needs, there he was bullied to the extent of bricks

-at him.
-As with all new volunteers, we ask that they write a short
+thrown at him.
+As with all new volunteers, we ask that they write a

 Bob has mental health issues, which have not made it easy to get